English cuisine: Seventeenth century

 The bestselling cookery book of the early seventeenth century was Gervase Markham's The English Huswife, published in 1615.
 It appears that his recipes were from the collection of a deceased noblewoman, and therefore dated back to Elizabethan times or earlier.
 Women were thus becoming both the authors of cookery books and their readers, though only about 10% of women in England were literate by 1640.
 Markham's recipes are distinctively different from mediaeval ones; three quarters of his sauces for meat and meat pies make use of a combination of sweet and sour, and he advises:

 Robert May's The Accomplisht Cook was published in 1660 when he was 72 years old.
 The book included a substantial number of recipes for soups and stews, 38 recipes for sturgeon, and a large number of pies variously containing fish (including sturgeon), meat (including battalia pie), and sweet fillings.

 French influence is evident in Hannah Woolley's The Cooks Guide, 1664.
 Her recipes are designed to enable her non-aristocratic readers to imitate the fashionable French style of cooking with elaborate sauces.
 She combined the use of "Claret wine" and anchovies with more traditional cooking ingredients such as sugar, dried fruit, and vinegar.

+In 1699, John Evelyn published Acetaria: A Discourse of Sallets, considered to be the first book on salads.
+It explores the philosophical significance of salads, reflecting 17th-century beliefs that spiritual purity could be regained through knowledge of nature.
+Evelyn and his contemporaries saw Adam's wisdom as a model for enlightenment, inspiring early vegetarianism and meticulous gardening.

 Eighteenth century

 John Nott's The Cooks and Confectioners Dictionary (1723), still with rather few precedents to go by, chose an alphabetical treatment for its recipes, from Al to Zest.
 The book covered everything from soups and salads to meat and fish, as well as pastries of many kinds, confectionery, and the making of beer, cider, and wine.
 Bills of fare are given for each month of the year.

+The second edition of Primitive Cookery, published in 1767 by an anonymous author, promoted budget-friendly, lacto-vegetarian dishes, though some recipes included meat.

 James Woodforde's Diary of a Country Parson gives a good idea of the sort of food eaten in England in the eighteenth century by those who were reasonably prosperous.
 To welcome some neighbours on 8 June 1781, he gave them for dinner:

 Another country clergyman, Gilbert White, in The Natural History of Selborne (1789) recorded the increased consumption of vegetables by ordinary country people in the south of England, to which, he noted, potatoes, from the Americas, had only been added during the reign of King George III:

 Hannah Glasse's The Art of Cookery made Plain and Easy was the best-selling cookery book for a century from its publication in 1747.
 It ran to at least 40 editions, and was widely pirated.